Dr. Phil (talk show): Controversies

 McGraw's advice and methods have drawn much criticism from psychotherapists as well as from laypersons.
 McGraw said in a 2001 Chicago Tribune interview that he never liked traditional one-on-one counseling, and that "I'm not the Hush-Puppies, pipe and 'Let's talk about your mother' kind of psychologist."
 In 2004, the National Alliance on Mental Illness called McGraw's conduct in one episode of his television show "unethical" and "incredibly irresponsible".
 McGraw's critics regard advice given by him to be at best simplistic, and at worst, ineffective.

 On April 13, 2008, an unnamed staffer for Dr. Phil put up 10%, or a total of $3,300 towards the $33,000 bail for 17-year-old Mercades Nichols, one of a group of eight teenage girls who beat another girl and videotaped the attack.
 Someone put up the remaining 90% of the bail for Nichols, who had been booked at the Polk County, Florida, jail.
 Theresa Corigliano, spokesperson for the Dr. Phil show said that "In this case certain staffers went beyond our guidelines," and that the producers had "decided not to go forward with the story as our guidelines have been compromised."

 Shelley Duvall, who was reportedly suffering from mental illness, appeared on a segment on the show in 2016.
 It drew significant criticism from the public, with many suggesting that Duvall's mental illness was being exploited.
 In the segment, she refused the offered treatment.

 In February 2022, around a dozen current and former employees of Dr. Phil alleged that they experienced "verbal abuse in a workplace that fosters fear, intimidation, and racism".
 Seven current employees also claimed that the show's guests are often manipulated and treated unethically.
 Attorneys for McGraw and his co-producer, Carla Pennington, categorically denied every allegation made.

+The E!
+Network program Dirty Rotten Scandals aired an exposé of the series in March 2026.
+Former guests describe how they felt unsupported after episodes were shot, and in one case claims they were coerced into participating in the program against their will.